The glucose molecule is small enough to be absorbed directly through the walls of the digestive system.

 Once inside the body, the amino acids are reassembled into the proteins the individual requires – the process of protein synthesis.

-Excess amino acids are broken down in the liver as they cannot be stored.
+Excess amino acids are broken down in the liver.

 Lipid molecules are too large to pass through the gut wall and must be digested first.